pi-star-2025/pi_star/101_floors.md

 And then it made 2025 the biggest moment in the history of the multiverse again

-when the Disney team (pi_star) understood pi up to 3.14159, cold fusion, 8/5/3 deferred time, red/blue/green forces, and the circular nature of time.
+When the Disney team (pi_star) understood pi up to 3.14159, cold fusion, 8/5/3 deferred time, red/blue/green forces, and the circular nature of time.

 The circle is a holy concept just like the tower, and together they are two most important concepts.

 The Circle and the Square.

-The entire multiverse recognizes understanding of the circle as a sign of an intelligent people.
+The entire multiverse recognizes the understanding of the circle as a sign of an intelligent people.
 More importantly, it just is the architecture of the mind of God - life and quantum matter is always circles.

 Until a universe fully puts together an understanding of circles at a certain level of consciousness, it doesn't truly exist at that level of consciousness bc it doensn't fully believe the past/present/future are connected.